“I can’t do it.”

 Catherine Mary Stewart was one of the popular 80’s young actresses and this was one of her more notable films (The Last Starfighter and Night of the Comet were her other two biggies).
 Jami Gertz shows up in a small role.
 She plays one of those ‘geeky’ girls who you’re supposed to think is unattractive because she’s wearing glasses and has braces, but it’s clear you would cut off your arm to get a chance with her, even if she is a four-eyed metal-mouth.

 So overall, it’s a pretty good flick.
 There’s certainly nothing ground breaking about it, but it’s entertaining and tells the story well with an interesting pairing of characters.
-It’s all played with earnestness and it holds up very well.
-I would say it’s on the better end of 80’s teen sex comedies…..if I were to categorize it that way.
+It’s all played with earnestness and it holds up well.
+I would say it’s on the better end of 80’s teen sex comedies, an underrated one…..if I were to categorize it that way.